Opening Remarks by Angel Gurría, OECD Secretary-General, delivered at the OECD Forum 2011

 These include: focussing on youth most at risk, and emphasising early detection and intervention; investment in effective counselling and job search assistance; strengthening apprenticeship and vocational training programmes; and offering incentives (such as temporary subsidies) for firms to hire low-skilled youth and those who have completed their apprenticeship.

-Second, Long-term unemployment: The Economic Outlook to be launched tomorrow, as well as the forthcoming Employment Outlook, discusses what can be done to tackle high and persistent unemployment.
+Second, Long-term unemployment: The Global Economic Outlook, June 2017 to be launched tomorrow, as well as the forthcoming Employment Outlook, discusses what can be done to tackle high and persistent unemployment.
 A number of key messages emerge, including:

 Reforms in benefit and activation systems, aimed at broadening coverage, tightening eligibility, increasing conditionality and making work pay, have made a number of countries better prepared to cope with the rapid increase in unemployment, notably by raising the effectiveness of the emergency measures taken in response to the crisis.